justanotherdevEu/python_face_recognition_BASIC/README.md

 # python_face_recognition_BASIC
-#   remember, this code was made mostly with ChatGPT3, so it's not proben tobe sercure if it's running on any server.
-Imagine one photo from given are infected.
+#   remember, this code was made mostly with ChatGPT3, so it's unproven to be secure if it's running on any server.
+Imagine one photo from given outlikns are infected are any other stuff.
 #   Then this code comes with no cybersecurity nor any other type of guarantee
 mind this code, normally only works on Linux, so, before executing,  there are few requisites: